 On December 11, 2010, our lives were blessed beyond measure with the birth of our dear sweet Harlan.
-Harlan was an amazing baby.
+Harlan was a wonderful baby.
 Always grinning, always giggling.
 He had these amazing piercing blue eyes that seemed to smile at your soul.
 Harlan was always right on target with everything.
 He never missed a milestone.
 He was so brilliant at every age, doing things that would completely awe struck any audience.

 It was shortly after Harlan’s 2nd birthday that things began to change.
 Harlan started to have uncontrollable outbursts and unexplained fits of rage.
 Like with any toddler, it was chalked up to the terrible twos, and with it "time outs" were introduced.

 37lbs to nearly 55lbs.
 In August Harlan’s doctors were able to successfully take him off the high-dose steroids and replace them with a more tolerable one.
 That enabled Harlan to lose some of the overwhelming fluid weight.
 In July Harlan began extensive physical, occupational, and speech therapy.
-Everyone was hopeful he would persevere like he always had and he was making major strides just to do that.
+Everyone was hopeful he would persevere like he always had and he was making significant strides just to do that.
 In September Harlan was able to go on his Make-A-Wish Trip to sunny California to meet the cast of Pixar Cars.
-Overall Harlan had a wonderful time, but was confined to a stroller, unable to walk, and at more times than not, his severe PTSD would kick in and make it near impossible for him to enjoy his surroundings.
+Overall Harlan had a wonderful time but was confined to a stroller, unable to walk, and at more times than not, his severe PTSD would kick in and make it near impossible for him to enjoy his surroundings.

 On October 25, 2014, Harlan was finally set free and able to become the child he was destined to be, by gaining his perfect "kind blue" wings and leaving his innocent, tortured body.
-For nearly 2 years Harlan battled a rage against “the beast” and fought harder than most adults do just to be present on this earth.
+For nearly two years Harlan battled a rage against “the beast” and fought harder than most adults do just to be present on this earth.